AkshathaSingh/AkshathaSingh.github.io/_posts/2014-3-3-Hello-World.md

 More knowledge = More leverage

-So lets analyse the data about the data analyst job postings to better understand the job market and answer three important questions which could help us in our job search.
+So lets analyse the data about the data analyst job postings on Glassdoor to better understand the job market and answer three important questions which could help us in our job search.

 1. Which Industries and Sectors are offering a large number of Data Analyst jobs?
 2. Which state has more Data Analyst opportunities and a high Average Salary?
 3. What is the nature of the companies offering a large number of Data Analyst Jobs?

+The data has been taken from Kaggle.
+There are 2253 observations / job postings with information on different features like ‘Salary Estimate’, ‘Rating’, ‘Location’, ‘Size of the company’, ‘Founded’, ‘Industry’, and ‘Sector’.